stolostron/deploy/README.md

 </p>
 </details>

-Either way you choose to go, you are going to need a `pull-secret`... we are still in early development stage, and yes we do plan to open source all of our code but... lawyers, gotta do some more due diligence before we can open up to the world. <!--do we want to share info about the lawyer responsibility or was this a personal quick note?--> In the mean time you'll require access to our built images residing in our private [Quay environment](https://quay.io/open-cluster-management).
+Either way you choose to go, you are going to need a `pull-secret`.
+We are still in early development stage, and yes we do plan to open source all of our code but... lawyers, gotta do some more due diligence before we can open up to the world. <!--do we want to share info about the lawyer responsibility or was this a personal quick note?--> In the mean time, you must gain access to our built images residing in our private [Quay environment](https://quay.io/open-cluster-management).
 Please follow the instructions [Prepare to deploy Open Cluster Management Instance](#prepare-to-deploy-open-cluster-management-instance-only-do-once) to get your `pull-secret` setup.

 ## Prepare to deploy Open Cluster Management Instance (only do once)

-1. clone this repo locally
+1. Clone this repo locally
     ```bash
     git clone https://github.com/open-cluster-management/deploy.git
     ```

-2. generate your pull-secret
+2. Generate your pull-secre:
    - ensure you have access to the quay org ([open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags))
      - to request access to [open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags) in quay.io please contact us on our Slack Channel [#forum-acm](https://coreos.slack.com/archives/CTDEY6EEA)).
    - go to [https://quay.io/user/tpouyer?tab=settings](https://quay.io/user/tpouyer?tab=settings) replacing `tpouyer` with your username